List of awards and nominations received by Orson Welles

 Orson Welles was an American film director, actor, writer, and producer who is remembered for his innovative work in film, radio, and theatre.
 He is considered to be among the greatest and most influential filmmakers of all time.
-He received numerous accolades including an Academy Award, Peabody Award, and Grammy Award as well as nominations for a BAFTA Award and Golden Globe Award.
+He received numerous accolades including an Academy Award, Peabody Award, and Grammy Award as well as nominations for a BAFTA Award and a Golden Globe Award.

 He has also received numerous honors including the AFI Life Achievement Award in 1975, the British Film Institute Fellowship in 1983, and the Directors Guild of America Lifetime Achievement Award in 1984.
 He was inducted into both the National Association of Broadcasters Hall of Fame in 1979, and the National Radio Hall of Fame in 1988.
 Welles was presented with France's Legion of Honour in 1982.